vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 Tiheshini is in a bag glorious confer mokara Stotram

-\* NOTE: The śloka says: Thou art the knowledge concerning the self or atma vidya: Lakṣmī is in apposition with arma vidya.
-The meaning is that atma vidya is one of her vibhutis or glorious possessions.
-Since arma vidya cao confer mokṣa, it follows that Lakṣmī can confer mokṣa.
+\* NOTE: The śloka says: Thou art the knowledge concerning the self or atma vidyā: Lakṣmī is in apposition with arma vidyā.
+The meaning is that atma vidyā is one of her vibhutis or glorious possessions.
+Since arma vidyā cao confer mokṣa, it follows that Lakṣmī can confer mokṣa.
 42. Soudaka Saṁhitā

 44. Aḷavandār Stotram : 37 43.
 Viṣṇu purāṇa : 1-9--20